-Unemployment is one of the key economic indicators that describes the labour market conditions in a country.
-Most developed countries such as Australia use internationally agreed standard to define unemployment.
+Unemployment is one of the key economic indicators that describe the labour market conditions in a country.
+Most developed countries such as Australia use internationally agreed standards to define unemployment.

 Let us take a look into the main components of Australia’s unemployment data:

 According to the International Standard Classification of Occupations (ISCO), an unemployed person is one who is currently not engaged in a paid employment or self-employment, currently available to work, and is actively seeking employment opportunities.

 What is Unemployment Rate?

 The unemployment rate is defined as the number of unemployed people, expressed as a percentage of the total labour force.
 Labour force is the total of employed and unemployed people in an economy.

 There are three main categories of unemployment: structural unemployment, frictional unemployment, and cyclical unemployment.